apache/cordova-docs/docs/en/2.3.0rc2/cordova/camera/camera.getPicture.md

 The return value will be sent to the `cameraSuccess` function, in one of the following formats, depending on the `cameraOptions` you specify:

-- A `String` containing the Base64 encoded photo image (default).
+- A `String` containing the Base64 encoded photo image.
-- A `String` representing the image file location on local storage.
+- A `String` representing the image file location on local storage (default).

 You can do whatever you want with the encoded image or URI, for example: